Ard3ny/ard3ny.github.io/_posts/2025-06-06-Backup-restore-proxmox-os-boot-root-disk.md

 NOTE:
 This will take from few minutes to few hours depending on size of your boot disk (hopefully small), disk speeds, proxmox CPUs etc...

-It it's going correctly it should look like this
+If it's going correctly it should look like this
 ```bash
 root@gandalf:~# proxmox-backup-client backup root.img:/dev/sdd --backup-id "gandalf"
 Starting backup: host/gandalf/2025-06-07T10:53:31Z